-As the coronavirus situation changes quickly in South Australia, we are supporting your clients, you and your business through this.
+As the COVID-19 situation continues to change in South Australia, we are supporting your clients, you and your business through this.

 Our team members are still able to answer your calls and pay your invoices – there won’t be any disruption to our service.